Corn Free Spiced Apple Pancakes

 Together, we decided to come up with holiday CORN FREE pancakes.
 That’s right folks.
 Hold on to your seats.
 While most of you don’t have a corn allergy, those of you that do understand how difficult it can be to source safe ingredients and then get said ingredients to work together to form something just right.
 Both Hannah and I put in a lot of time and energy to deliver what we feel are delicious, enjoyable, and safe recipes.
 For all of my corn free friends out there, enjoy yourself.
 Indulge yourself.

-Allergy Status: Gluten Free, Wheat Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Corn Free, Yeast Free, Refined/Cane Sugar Free, Paleo Friendly, Vegan, Diabetic Friendly
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Corn Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Nightshade Free, Low Histamine, Diabetic Friendly, Paleo, GAPs, Vegan, AIP Compatible

 6 TBSP Organic Maple Sugar